Showing posts with label Maintaining Cost Effectiveness. Show all posts

 • Non-Critical Items (Low Value + Low Market Complexity/Supply Risk)

-It is crucial to preserve any cost savings, as these can easily be lost.
+Preserving any cost savings is crucial, as these can easily be lost.
 So often, the top line of cost savings is gleefully celebrated without much thought about how the organisation will realise the savings.

 Strong commercial management skills can assist the organisation in maintaining and increasing those hard-won cost savings.
 Several ways of doing this could be:

-• Supply Chain Consolidation: managing suppliers is critical to maximising cost savings.
-Taking the time to identify strategic suppliers and consolidating the total number of suppliers an organisation uses increases the leveraging of the purchasing function.
-It can save time and money as supplier selection is reduced during the purchasing cycle.
+• Supply Chain Consolidation: Managing suppliers is critical to maximising cost savings.
+Identifying strategic suppliers and consolidating the total number of suppliers an organisation uses increases the purchasing function's leverage.
+Reducing supplier selection during the purchasing cycle can save time and money.

 • Improve Risk Management: Every organisation has business risks.
-One of the largest is over-reliance on a particular group of suppliers.
-Whilst the aim should always be to consolidate the supply base, one of the key ways to manage risk is to ensure that an organisation reduces its reliance on major suppliers.
+One of the largest is overreliance on a particular group of suppliers.
+While the aim should always be to consolidate the supply base, one key way to manage risk is to ensure that an organisation reduces its reliance on major suppliers.

 • Reduce Internal Costs: Streamlining processes can reduce operational costs.
 Purchasing should collaborate with organisational Teams to define transparent processes with improved visibility and detailing of overall spending and data accuracy.